ballerina-guides/integration-tutorials/data-integration/README.md

         }
         return http:CREATED;
     }

+    resource function get employees/[int empId]/tasks() returns store:Task[]|http:NotFound|http:InternalServerError {
+        store:Task[]|persist:Error tasks = from store:Task task in dbClient->/tasks(store:Task)
+            where task.employeeId == empId
+            select task;
+        if tasks is persist:NotFoundError {
+            return http:NOT_FOUND;
         }
+        if tasks is persist:Error {
+            return <http:InternalServerError>{body: tasks.message()};
+        }
+        return tasks;
+    }
+}
 ```

-   - The `post` resource accepts a `store:EmployeeInsert` object as the payload and returns a `http:Created` response if the employee is created successfully.
+   - The `POST` resource accepts a `store:EmployeeInsert` record as the payload and returns an `http:Created` response if the employee is created successfully.
 If the employee already exists, it returns an `http:Conflict` response and if an error occurs, it returns an `http:InternalServerError` response.

+   - The `GET` resource accepts an employee ID as a path parameter and retrieves tasks assigned to the employee using a database query where the `employeeId` is equal to the provided `empId`.
+If the employee does not exist, it returns an `http:NotFound` response and if an error occurs, it returns an `http:InternalServerError` response.

    - Similarly, implement the logic for the other resources.